🔄

 When it comes to legal matters, serving documents on a defendant isn’t always as simple as showing up at an address with papers in hand.
 Sometimes a defendant has moved, changed contact details, or is actively avoiding service.
 That’s where skip tracing comes in — and it’s an essential part of what we do here at Code Nine Process Serving.

-Tradesmen and builders whom have been subject to civil litigation.
+• Tradesmen and builders who have been subject to civil litigation.

-Alleged fraudsters whom defrauded $12M from our client.
+• Alleged fraudsters who defrauded $12M from our client.

 Skip Tracing — The Basics